Project Leader Role Guide

 The Project Leader's day starts with the team's current state.
 What is in progress, what is blocked, and whether the work is flowing.
 Then they act on what they find before pulling their own work.

 Check team WIP and highlights.
 Open the board or dashboard and review what the team has Started.
-If multiple people are working on many items at once, that's a signal to investigate.
+If multiple people are working on many items at once, that is a signal to investigate.
 Check for Blocked and Question highlights.
 These are the items that will derail the week if left unattended.

 Unblock team members.
 Blocked items need action, not acknowledgment.
 If a Collaborator is blocked on a dependency, the Project Leader makes the call or goes to the Owner to make it.
 If a Collaborator has raised a Question, answer it or route it to whoever can.